felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

-﻿General Terms and Conditions of Taler Operations AG
+﻿Terms of Service of Taler Operations AG
 ===================================================

-These General Terms and Conditions (hereinafter **GTC**) of Taler Operations AG regulate the rights and obligations of users and recipients (beneficiaries) of the payment service offered.
-By using the payment service, users automatically accept these GTC.
+These Terms of Service (hereinafter **ToS**) of Taler Operations AG regulate the rights and obligations of users and recipients (beneficiaries) of the payment service offered.
+By using the payment service, users automatically accept these ToS.

 Service; scope of application
 ----------------------------------------------

 GNU Taler is a technical system that enables cashless payments.
-Taler Operations AG (collectively **TOPS**), headquartered in Biel/Bienne, Switzerland, provides a **payment system** based on GNU Taler for users in Switzerland.
+Taler Operations AG (hereinafter **TOPS**), headquartered in Biel/Bienne, Switzerland, provides a **payment system** based on GNU Taler for users in Switzerland.
 TOPS is a member of VQF, a FINMA-accredited self-regulating organisation.
 Consequently, TOPS will therefore not be directly supervised by the Swiss financial services regulation authority FINMA, but operates a financial service  in